Feature Recalibration Based Olfactory-Visual Multimodal Model for Enhanced Rice Deterioration Detection: Experiments

 \subsection{Ablation Experiments}

-In this subsection, the effects of the core processing methods, the FDEC and the FDRA, in the proposed framework were analyzed.
-PLR and PLCE were applied to construct FDEC, aiming to enhance the representational capability of the e-nose data and RGB image data.
+To verify the effects of various components in the FDRA-Net, ablation experiments were conducted.
+The PLR and PLCE were applied to construct FDEC, aiming to enhance the representational capability of the e-nose data and RGB image data.
 FDRA consisted of convolutional layers integrated with CBAM and linear layers integrated with SE, designed to focus on the signal differences of the e-nose’s gas-sensitive materials when measuring different samples and to enhance sensitivity to the fine-grained rice deterioration.
-Ablation experiments were conducted to verify the contributions of FDEC and FDRA.

-As summarized in Table \ref{table_ablation}, removing any component from the proposed framework resulted in a clear performance degradation, indicating that both FDEC and FDRA made substantive contributions to the final performance of the model.
-Among them, FDEC contributed the most significantly, as its removal led to the largest drop in accuracy, whereas the SE and CBAM submodules within FDRA provided complementary enhancements for the representations of the two modalities.

-After FDEC was removed, the overall accuracy dropped from 99.89\% to 85.44\%, a decrease of 14.45\%, representing the most pronounced performance degradation among all ablated variants.
+Firstly, after removing the FDEC, the overall accuracy dropped from 99.89\% to 85.44\%, a decrease of 14.45\%, representing the most pronounced performance degradation among all ablated variants.
 This indicated that FDEC played a central role in enhancing the dual-modal feature representations of olfactory and visual data.
 In particular, the Precision, Recall, and F1-Score of all three classes showed substantial declines, suggesting that without FDEC, the model was unable to effectively characterize the sample features.

-After SE was removed, the overall accuracy decreased by 5.67\%.
-This result indicated that the channel-wise recalibration provided by SE played an important role in highlighting effective olfactory features.
-A more noticeable performance drop occurred particularly in the Expired and Moldy classes, suggesting that SE helped capture the subtle response differences of gas-sensing materials when affected by mold.
-After CBAM was removed, the overall accuracy decreased by 5.00\%.
+Secondly, after removing the SE, the overall accuracy decreased by 5.67\%, indicating that the channel-wise recalibration provided by SE played an important role in highlighting effective olfactory features.
+A more noticeable performance drop occurred particularly in the expired and moldy classes, suggesting that SE helped capture the subtle response differences of gas-sensing materials when affected by mold.

+Thirdly, after removing the CBAM, the overall accuracy decreased by 5.00\%.
 Since mold spots typically exhibited sparse, small-scale, and spatially irregular distributions, the spatial attention offered by CBAM enabled the network to better focus on these key regions; therefore, its absence reduced the sensitivity of the visual branch to mold-related patterns.